-Mock interviews have been a key component of curriculum at the Atlanta College and Career Academy for many years.
-However, this year posed a new challenge of moving the event online for the entire school.
+Mock interviews have been a key component of curriculum at Atlanta Public Schools Disctrict for many years.
+This was the first year Atlanta College and Career Academy implemented mock interviews; the 2020 school year posed a new challenge of moving the event online for the entire school.

 Nicole Champion, a CTAE Pathway instructor, was the coordinator for this year’s event.
 She worked with colleagues Shante Mosley and Marion Cannon to make it meaningful for both students and industry representatives.
 Nicole contacted ACCA employer partners and board members of Atlanta Public schools.
 Through these connections, with the value of connecting education and industry, 190 corporate representatives volunteered to participate including Delta, Bank of America, United Way, and Wells Fargo.